lune-climate/lune-docs/docs/src/guides/subaccounts-management.md

 ### API

-To perform operations, head over to the [Subaccounts](https://dashboard.lune.co/settings/sub-accounts) section and copy the `Account Id` value of the Subaccount you want to use.
+To perform operations, head over to the [List Accounts](https://dashboard.lune.co/settings/sub-accounts/list) section and copy the `Account Id` value of the Subaccount you want to use.
 Then, in any request to the API, use this `Account Id` in the `Lune-Account` header.
 The selected Subaccount will be used as the source of the operation instead of the default account tied to the API key.
 Alternatively, you can simply create a new API Key and have the default account be the desired customer account.
 In this case, the header can be ommitted.